Awards and Scholarships

 A broad program of student aid is administered to offer needy students opportunities to defray expenses through awards, scholarships, and loans.

 The awards and scholarships listed in this section are designed to promote high attainment of scholarship among students of the School of Medicine.

 To view a complete list of awards and their descriptions, click here.

+All scholarships are chosen by a committee and do not have applications.
 A complete list of all available scholarships is available in the University Catalog.